Setup Basic Qt6 Development Environment with QML LSP in Arch Linux

 - run

-sudo pacman -S qt6-base qt6-declarative qt6-languageserver qt6-svg qt6-translations --noconfirm
+sudo pacman -S qt6-base qt6-declarative qt6-languageserver qt6-svg qt6-translations --noconfirm - wait until complete

 - next, to check if qt6 installed, we will compile basic qt example